ClientEarth: BP plc

 ClientEarth has complained to the Financial Reporting Review Panel regarding the activities of oil company BP.
 They argued that the company used a highly unrealistic scenario when predicting future energy demand, enabling them to justify continued investment in risky extraction methods.

 Shell plc

 In early-2022, ClientEarth began civil proceedings against the 13 directors of the UK-based Shell plc oil major in an attempt to hold these individuals personally responsible for failing to adequately prepare the company for a transition to carbon neutrality.
 More specifically ClientEarth asserts that these individuals have a fiduciary duty under the UK Companies Act to operate in accordance with the 2015 Paris Agreement.
 ClientEarth lawyer Paul Benson remarked that "it's the first time that anyone has sought to hold the board accountable for failing to properly prepare for the net zero transition".
-If the case fails, the judge may well rule that ClientEarth covers the doubtless substantial legal costs of the defendants.
+If the case fails, the judge may well rule that ClientEarth covers the legal costs of the defendants.
 ClientEarth filed their derivative action claim in February 2023.
+In July 2023, the High Court rejected the claim.
+The judge said that it was not appropriate for the court to interfere with "bona fide business decision-making", and that the court could not require the directors to comply with an order by a Dutch court that Shell plc should reduce CO2 emissions.
+ClientEarth said that it would seek leave to appeal.